Julietbrown84/design-code/README.md

 note: currently redoing this project

-- designing as well as building
+- Designing as well as building